 I recently finished my bachelor thesis on the neobaroque composer Paul Hindemith’s proposition to expand our current tonal organization.
 I chose the subject because I’ve often found myself limited to our traditional western conventions, and wanted to challenge myself cause his expansion seemed too comprehensive and time-consuming to learn on my spare time.
 I’m really glad I did take that challenge, as I found the assignement liberating and I have been more satisfied with all my composition since.
 Despite having learned this system that more accurately explains all styles of music around the world, my compositions are still very much influenced by having been brought up on traditional western music and local norwegian folk music.

 The piece I composed for my assignement can be heard here.

 The music I’m the most passionate about creating, however, is about combining different genres and attempting to break the, in my opinion, unnecessary barriers between classical and non-classical music.
-I’ve uploaded the piece I’m currently working on for you here, but keep in mind it’s not finished.
+I’ve uploaded my most recently finished piece for you here.

 My workstation where I compose nearly all of my works.